oss-review-toolkit/ort/website/docs/configuration/package-configurations.md

 # Package Configurations

 A package configuration file allows you to define path excludes and license finding curations for a specific package (dependency) and provenance.
 Conceptually, the file is similar to [.ort.yml](ort-yml.md), but it is used only for packages included via a package manager as project dependencies, and not for the project's own source code repository to be scanned.

 ## When To Use

 Use a package configuration file to:

-* Mark files and directories as not included in released artifacts -- use it to make clear that license findings in documentation or tests in a package sources do not apply to the release (binary) artifact which is a dependency in your project.
+* Mark files and directories as not included in released artifacts.
+  Use it to make clear that license findings in documentation or tests in a package sources do not apply to the release (binary) artifact which is a dependency in your project.
 * Overwrite scanner findings to correct identified licenses in a dependency for a specific file(s).

 ## Package Configuration File Basics

 Each package configuration applies exactly to one *package id* and *provenance* which must be specified.
 The *provenance* can be specified as either a *source artifact* or a *VCS location* with an optional revision.

 Here is an example of a package configuration for `ansi-styles 4.2.1`, when the source artifact is (to be) scanned: